mike1971/C-Projects/README.md

 # C-Projects 500 Types
 Program Projects Taken From C++ Books, and Lab Exercises.
 Use the required book in conjuction to the project:

-Index of C++ Programming Principles and Practices
+Index of C++ Programming Principles and Practices;
 -------------------------------------------------
-Chapter 1 Computers, People, and Programming page 17 1.1 Introduction page 18
+Chapter 1 Computers, People, and Programming page 17;
+1.1 Introduction page 18;
-1.2 Software page 19
+1.2 Software page 19;
 1.3 People page 21
 1.4 Computer science page 24
 1.5 Computers are evel)"vhere page 25